Measure Roof Pitch Angle Online

 Why can a 6/12 pitch comparison look different online and in person?

-measure roof pitch angle measures a rendered view instead of touching the original object.
+workflow measures a rendered view instead of touching the original object.
 Camera perspective, scan skew, PDF scaling, lens distortion, and blur can all change the visible angle.
 Treat a 6/12 pitch comparison as a visual check unless the roof reference comes from a reliable orthographic drawing or another controlled source.

 What output is best for reviewing a gable roof photo?